Amapola-Negra/REACT-PROJECTS-REPO/random-quotes-machine/README.md

 ## Purpose
-This app displays random quotes using REACT.
+This app displays random quotes using REACT.It is part of the Scrimba course "The Frontend Developer Career Path.

 ## Screenshot
 <img src="RANDOM-QUOTES.png" width="400px">